rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 **Note**: If internet connection is slow, we can also distribute the example data via an USB stick.

+We will usually start with an "Hands-on" part that will guide you through some of the content from the lectures.
+Then, there is an "Excercise" part with more open questions.
+Lastly, there are "Bonus" questions that might require some additional knowledge and research.
+If you can not make it to the "Bonus", dont worry.
+The "Hands-on" and "Excercise" parts are most important and will be discussed the next day.

 ## Hands-on

 ### Install and use analysis tools